ethanhs/WSL-Programs/README.md

 [![Join the chat at https://gitter.im/ethanhs/WSL-Programs](https://img.shields.io/gitter/room/ethanhs/WSL-Programs.svg?style=flat-square)](https://gitter.im/ethanhs/WSL-Programs?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge) &#124; [![GitHub contributors](https://img.shields.io/github/contributors/ethanhs/WSL-Programs.svg?style=flat-square)](https://github.com/ethanhs/WSL-Programs/graphs/contributors) &#124; [![CC0 license](https://img.shields.io/badge/license-CC0-blue.svg?style=flat-square)](https://github.com/ethanhs/WSL-Programs/blob/master/LICENSE)

 If you'd like to chat about the Windows Subsystem for Linux (or have a question) please use the gitter chat linked above.
-If you are looking for guidance on getting started with Bash on Ubuntu on Windows, check [here](https://github.com/abergs/ubuntuonwindows).
+If you are looking for guidance on getting started with Bash on Ubuntu on Windows, check [the Ubuntu Repo](https://github.com/abergs/ubuntuonwindows).

 ## About

 A community powered list of programs that work (and those that don't) on the Windows subsystem for Linux.
-The official Microsoft repository for filing bugs etc is located [here](https://github.com/Microsoft/BashOnWindows).
+The official Microsoft repository for filing bugs, etc., is located at [Microsoft's BashOnWindows repo](https://github.com/Microsoft/BashOnWindows).
 This repo complements the offical one by providing a quick reference for how well programs run.

 Please feel free to contribute programs you have tested to the table below.
-If you need help with the markdown, please review [a primer](https://help.gamejolt.com/markdown)
+If you need help with the markdown, please review [this markdown primer from gamejolt](https://help.gamejolt.com/markdown).

-To contribute, please make a Pull Request, I will merge if it looks good!
-If you have never made a pull request it is fast and easy, please check out the [Github documentation](https://help.github.com/articles/using-pull-requests/)
+To contribute, please make a Pull Request; I will merge if it looks good!
+If you have never made a pull request, it is fast and easy.
+Please check out the [Github documentation](https://help.github.com/articles/using-pull-requests/).

 Then add your program below!

-If you need to add more details about a program then add a `+` symbol to its name and add it to the [Program_Details.md](Program_Details.md) file.
+If you need to add more details about a program, add a `+` symbol to its name and add it to the [Program_Details.md](Program_Details.md) file.

 ## Important Note
 Because this list is community powered, the maintainer does not hold any responsibility for the accuracy of the contents of this repository.
 Your mileage _may_ vary.